Data Shows Women Use CBD for PMS & Other Hormonal Conditions

 Less than 100 women found that their dry skin, discomfort during sex and urinary urgency was “much better” or a “little better” when used they CBD.

-Scientific research and clinical studies on CBD specifically for PMS, menopause, perimenopause, menopause and post-menopause is lacking.
-Even so, it’s inspiring to hear that CBD has helped some women better manage the symptoms associated with these conditions.
+Even though studies on CBD focusing on PMS, menopause, perimenopause, menopause and post-menopause are lacking, it’s inspiring to hear that CBD has helped some women better manage the symptoms associated with these conditions.

-Lastly, bear in mind that CBD can interact with some medications.
-In 2020, researchers from Penn State College of Medicine issued a non-exhaustive list of prescription medications that may interact with CBD, other cannabinoids and medicinal and recreational cannabis.
-If you take prescription medications for any hormonal conditions and are interested in trying CBD, consult your doctor before use about any potential interactions or other possible complications.
+On a final note, CBD has been reported to interact with certain medications.
+Researchers from Penn State College of Medicine issued a non-exhaustive list of prescription medications that may interact with CBD, other cannabinoids and medicinal and recreational cannabis.
+If you take prescription medications and are interested in trying CBD, consult your doctor before use about any potential interactions or other possible complications.